mharen/mharen.github.io/blog/2009/2009-07-we-call-her-bugsy.md

 title: We Call Her Bugsy
 ---

-After watching <a href="http://www.imdb.com/title/tt0960731/"><span style="font-style: italic;">Bedtime Stories</span></a> with Maya on Saturday night, we have been calling Charlotte "Bugsy".
+After watching [<span style="font-style: italic;">Bedtime Stories</span>](http://www.imdb.com/title/tt0960731/) with Maya on Saturday night, we have been calling Charlotte "Bugsy".
 Here is why:

 ![bugsy.jpg](bugsy.jpg)</a>